 The Daiquiri Deck in Siesta Key Village is a fun open air spot where even on the hottest days of summer ‘the Deck’ is cool due to strategically placed air conditioning units hanging from the ceiling and blowing cold air down onto the deck, a nice touch!

-As far as the three local locations you can spend a lot or a little and get a good meal in whatever price range is comfortable for you and at the same time have a fun time at the Daiquiri Deck in the Village on Siesta Key, in quaint downtown Venice and in the hustle and bustle of St. Armand's Circle.
+As far as the four local locations you can spend a lot or a little and get a good meal in whatever price range is comfortable for you and at the same time have a fun time at the Daiquiri Deck in the Village on Siesta Key, South Siesta Key, in quaint downtown Venice and in the hustle and bustle of St. Armand's Circle.

 Directions: From Sarasota and/or U.S. Rt.
 41: take Rt.
 41 to Stickney Point Road and go west over the drawbridge.
 At the first intersection (Midnight Pass Road) turn right.
 Follow Midnight Pass Road until it becomes Beach Road (Midnight Pass Road turns to the right where it intersects with Beach Road).
 Follow Beach Road to Ocean Boulevard, which will take you into Siesta Village.
 The Daiquiri Deck is located at 5250 Ocean Boulevard.